eosc-cos4cloud/mecoda-minka/README.md

 To contribute to this library, follow the steps below.

-* You need to have Python 3.7 or higher, virtualenv and git installed.
+* You need to have Python 3.8 or higher, [Poetry](https://python-poetry.org/) and git installed.

 * Create a github fork of this project.